Why do you need your own photography for your website? Aren’t there free image websites or stock photos available? Or you could do it yourself, right?

 ‘Visual Content Marketing’ means communicating with various forms of visuals, from graphics, illustrations, to photographs.

 Crafting a solid visual presence is a crucial element in for your website and marketing strategy.
+(For Enable’s breakdown of what goes in to crafting such a solid visual presence, check out Dominic de Souza’s What Makes a Website Visually Appealing.)

 For now, let’s put some of these other forms of visual marketing aside, and focus on why photography is a must for your website.